Walk Worthy by Bearing with One Another in Love

 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I say to you, do not resist [to set one’s self against, to withstand, to oppose; Strong’s Concordance] the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic, let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.
 Give to the one who begs from you, and do not refuse the one who would borrow from you.”Matthew 5:38 – 42 ESV

 Delusional would be the characterization of anyone who thought they could exemplify the virtue of patient forbearance apart from God’s divine enabling.
-As a virtue of the Spirit of God, we must receive patience from God as opposed to attempting to manufacture it from within ourselves.
-In our own efforts, we simply suppress our frustration while trying to gain status with man or God.
-Therefore forbearance must arise from Christ who is working to accomplish His good pleasure within the lives of those yielded to Him.
+As a virtue of the Spirit of God, we must receive patience from God instead of attempting to manufacture it from within ourselves.
+In our own efforts, we simply suppress our frustration while trying to gain status with people or God.
+Therefore forbearance must arise from Christ, who is working to accomplish His good pleasure within the lives of those yielded to Him.

-Patient forbearance is the process of being personally empowered by God’s divine enabling to regard as sacred the relational pathways that allow us to journey among our spiritual kin, while on a mission for God.
-We are to remain ever faithful to God in regards to what He wants us to accomplish in another’s life.
-Not allowing any discontinuance within the relational connection between our spiritual siblings and us.
+Patient forbearance is the process of being personally empowered by God’s divine enabling to regard as sacred the relational pathways that allow us to journey among our spiritual kin while on a mission for God.
+We must remain ever faithful to God regarding what He wants us to accomplish in another’s life—not allowing any discontinuance within the relational connection between our spiritual siblings and us.
 We are to be a vigilant source of God’s grace to each other within the body of Christ.
 Therefore we should not allow issues to emerge as obstacles to God’s love flowing through us to each other.

-We must be careful to remain dead to sin while not allowing our interpersonal issues to animate the flesh, whereby we are once again empowered by the nature of sin within us, giving way to selfish ambition and vain conceit.
-Forbearance is an example of godly enablement.
+We must remain dead to sin while not allowing our interpersonal issues to animate the flesh.
+We are once again empowered by the nature of sin within us, giving way to selfish ambition and vain conceit.
+Forbearance is an example of divine enablement.

-The difference that separates godly enabling from ungodly enabling is whether one is moved towards personal empowerment through obedience to God’s Word, or rather being encouraged to continue traversing and travailing within their sinfulness while using attention and influence to escape their consequences.
-At the point where enabling does not yield the fruit of righteousness, we are to move to exhortation with truth confronting sinfulness while asking the probing question, “What does your behavior say about your relationship with Christ?”
+The difference that separates godly enabling from ungodly enabling is whether one is moved towards personal empowerment through obedience to God’s Word, or instead being encouraged to continue traversing and travailing within their sinfulness while using attention and influence to escape their consequences.
+When enabling does not yield the fruit of righteousness, we are to move to exhortation with truth confronting sinfulness while asking the probing question, “What does your behavior say about your relationship with Christ?”
 All the while continuing to forbear with them through their choosing Christ’s Redemptive Process over Self’s Redemptive Process.

 Seeking to please over ministering to each other is a sure means to breaking the unity of the faith.
 This undermines the patient forbearing process.
 The process of pleasing others works only to establish expectations of one gaining some reward for their labors.
-When disappointment arises, the prospect of pleasing another turns to contempt for the other.
-We are to forbear in love but not in a pathological waltz of manipulative interaction with each other, so as to gain some semblance of worth for ourselves.
+When disappointment arises, the prospect of pleasing another becomes contempt for the other.
+We are to forbear in love but not in a pathological waltz of manipulative interaction with each other to gain some semblance of worth for ourselves.

 For am I now seeking the approval of man, or of God?
 Or am I trying to please man?
 If I were still trying to please man, I would not be a servant of Christ.Galatians 1:10 ESV